What I liked

 Some of the links on this website will earn an affiliate commission – at no extra cost to you.
 Without these affiliate commissions, I could not have kept this website running - I want to thank everyone that has supported me!
 Full details can be found at the Terms & Conditions Page

-I’ve been to the Plaza Premium Lounge London Heathrow (departures terminal 2) many times.
+I’ve been to the Plaza Premium Lounge (Terminal 2) many times.
 Terminal 2 houses Star Alliance, and I often end up here.
 In January, I finally got round to doing a review!

 If you want to find out about new content then please sign up to my email list, and follow me on Twitter and Instagram.